sarathsreedharan/icaps2024.github.io/content/program/workshops/planrob.md

 - planning domain representations for robotics applications,
 - optimising behaviour in large scale automated or semi-automated systems,
 - integrated planning and execution in robot architectures,
-- learning methods for robot planning and scheduling"
+- learning methods for robot planning and scheduling,
 - P&S methods for optimisation and adaptation in robotics,
 - mission, path, and motion planning for robots,
 - formal methods for robot planning and control,